 - Experience managing teams

-- Computer science background
+- Computer science or math background

 - Health, dental, and vision insurance